LaurenceScotford/udacity-fewd-project3/README.md

 Some improvements that could be made, given time:
 - Replace the bounding box collision detection with a hybrid bounding box/pixel data collision detection to make collisions pixel accurate
 - Slide, rather than jump the player character between locations and add some animation in.
 Could also add side and back views so player is always facing direction of movement.
 - Improve the way lilypads are handled.
 At the moment if the player collide with a lilypad then they are deemed to be on the lilypad, so it's possible to ride a lilypad clinging to its very edge, which looks odd.
-This could be changes so that the player has to have their centre over the lilypad to stay on it.
+This could be changed so that the player has to have their centre over the lilypad to stay on it.
 This would work best if combined with a splashing/drowning animation.
 - Allow for longer, possibly scrolling, playfields.
 - Allow the player to select from the different character sprites supplied.
 Perhaps some of these could have special abilities, e.g. the cat character has extra lives but doesn't get collectibles.
 - Add more levels, above the initial 10 I've created.